konrad-zajac/0.BASH-Helper/README.md

     * Mac operations:

         - Dock delay is equal 0
-        - Change the path of the screenshots
+        - Change the path of screenshots
+        - Change the name of screenshots
         - Toggle the visibility of hidden files
         - Toggle the visibility of the battery percantage
         - Show recents in the dock